 (21) "Capping Fill System" means an alternative system that incorporates an absorption trench with an effective sidewall installed a minimum of 12 inches into the natural soil below a soil cap of specified depth and texture.

-(22) "Carbonaceous Biochemical Oxygen Demand (CBOD5)" means BOD minus the nitrogenous oxygen demand, typically measured in mg/L. Unless specified otherwise, all references to CBOD are for the five-day CBOD.
+(22) "Carbonaceous Biochemical Oxygen Demand" (CBOD5) means BOD minus the nitrogenous oxygen demand, typically measured in mg/L. Unless specified otherwise, all references to CBOD are for the five-day CBOD (CBOD5).

 (23) "Cesspool" means a lined pit that receives raw sewage, allows separation of solids and liquids, retains the solids, and allows liquids to seep into the surrounding soil through perforations in the lining.